 The World Wide Web has changed people's lives very drastically.
 Large individuals and organizations use the Web every day.
-Web applications such as personal websites, discussion forums, e-commerce applications are an important thing which is spread all over the world [1].
-Most of the infrastructure, such as banks, stock market, health, education, transportation, communications, defense, all use web applications [2].
-The increasing dependence on web applications, the variety of services provided, and the everincreasing amount of data sparked attackers' interest in these systems [3].
-Data stored in a computer system must be proven safe and not vulnerable.
+Web applications such as personal websites, discussion forums, e-commerce applications are an important thing which are spread all over the world [1].
+Most of the infrastructure such as: banks, stock market, health, education, transportation, 5 communications, defense, all use web applications [2].
+The increasing dependence on web applications the variety of services provided and the ever increasing amount of lata, sparked attackers' interest in these systems 8 3].
+Data stored in a computer system must be proven safe and not vulng ble.
 One way to do this is called penetration testing [4].
 In penetration testing, the tester simulates the activity of a malicious attacker who tries to exploit a target system's vulnerability [5].

 When using web-based applications such as e-commerce or e-learning, users usually need to have an account first.
 Account information is very important and confidential, usually used when accessing a service.
 Account authentication needs to be done to verify real or fake users [6].
-Common authentication techniques used in web applications include session-based authentication and tokenbased authentication [6].
+Common auth 17 cation techniques used in web applications include: session-based authentication and tokenbased authentication [6].
 Session-based authentication was invented earlier and is an outdated method that almost every site uses.
-Meanwhile, the token-based authentication method is stateless, having absolutely no information about the user because the use of tokens in every request is made from the client to the server.
+Meanwhile, the token-based authentication method is stateless, having absolutely no information about the user, because the use of tokens in every request is made from the client to the server.

-Token-based authentication, allowing the user to verify their identity, and in return, receive a unique access token [7], [8].
-During the lifetime of the token, users can access the website or application where the token is issued.
-This method is more concise than having to re-enter credentials every time you return to the same web page, any application or resource that is protected by the same token.
+Token-based authentication, allowing the user to verify their identity, and in return receive a unique access token [7], [8].
+During the lifetime of the token, users can access the website or application 1 ere the token is issued.
+This method is more concise, than having to re-enter credentials every time you return to the same web page, any application or resource that is protected by the same token.
 The user maintains access as long as the token remains valid.
 After the user logs out or exits the application, the token becomes invalid.
 Token-based authentication differs from traditional password-based or server-based authentication techniques.
 The token offers a second layer of security, and administrators have detailed control over every action and transaction [9].
-Token-based authentication shows better performance than session-based methods [6], because in token-based authentication, no session is created every time a user logs in but only the time between login and logout.
-New trends in token-based authentication include using JSON Web Tokens (JWT).
-JWT is a JSON-based credential that provides an open and secure way to represent claims between two parties [10], cryptographically signed design not to be counterfeited [11].
+Token-based authentication shows better performance than session-based methods [6], because in token based authentication no session is created every time a user logs in but only the time between login and logout 19 ew trends in token-based authentication include using JSON Web Tokens (JWT).
+JWT is a JSON based credential that provides an open and secure way to represent claims between two parties [10], ditandatangani secara kriptografis yang dirancang untuk tidak dapat dipalsukan [11].

-Several studies related to JWT have been conducted before, including Token-based authentication using JSON Web Token in RESTful Web applications [12], Performance comparison of signed algorithms on JSON Web Token [13].
+Several studies 14 lated to JWT have been conducted before, including: Token-based authentication 13 ng JSON Web Token in RESTful Web applications [12], Performance comparison of signed algorithms on JSON Web Token [13].
 However, in this study, the location of the token has not been discussed, and the JWT token has not been tested for security to determine its characteristics in facing various kinds of threats.